-Although planets surround stars in the galaxy, how they form remains a subject of debate.
+Although planets surround stars in the galaxy, how they form remains debatable.
 Despite the wealth of worlds in our own solar system, scientists still aren’t certain how planets are built.

 Earth began to form over 4.6 billion years ago, and past research suggests that the moon emerged a short span later.
 For as long as three decades, the overarching clarification for the moon’s origin was that the moon comes about because of the impact of two protoplanets, or embryonic universes.

-Currently, there are three theories as to how our planet’s satellite could have been created: the giant impact hypothesis, the co-formation theory, and the capture theory.
+There are three theories on how our planet’s satellite might have formed: the giant impact hypothesis, the co-formation theory, and the capture theory.

-Computer models of the giant impact scenario frequently state that more than 60 percent of the moon ought to be made of material from Theia.
+Computer models of the giant impact scenario often state that more than 60 percent of the moon may have been made of material from Theia.
 Moreover, rock samples from the moon also show that its composition is uncannily more similar to Earth.

-Scientists believe that this study could help explain the compositional similarities between the moon and Earth while also explaining details such as their rates of rotation.
+Scientists believe this study could help explain the compositional similarities between the moon and Earth while also explaining details such as their rotation rates.

 “Future research might consider larger masses for Theia and factor in the rotation of the proto-Earth to see if that might lead to enough debris to form a moon of the right size.”